Sphere (1998 film)

-Sphere is a 1998 American science fiction psychological thriller film directed and produced by Barry Levinson, adapted by Kurt Wimmer, and starring Dustin Hoffman, Sharon Stone and Samuel L. Jackson.
+Sphere is a 1998 American science fiction psychological thriller film directed and produced by Barry Levinson, adapted by Kurt Wimmer and starring Dustin Hoffman, Sharon Stone and Samuel L. Jackson.
 The film centers on a large mysterious underwater object discovered by Navy divers.
 It is based on Michael Crichton's novel of the same name.

-The film was released in the United States on February 13, 1998, to negative reviews and was a box office failure.
+The film was released by Warner Bros. in the United States on February 13, 1998 to negative reviews and was a box office failure, grossing $73.4 million against a $73–80 million budget.

 Plot

 A spacecraft presumed to be of alien origin is discovered on the floor of the Pacific Ocean, estimated to have been there for nearly 300 years.
-A team of experts, including marine biologist Dr. Beth Halperin, mathematician Dr. Harry Adams, astrophysicist Dr. Ted Fielding, psychologist Dr. Norman Goodman, and U.S. Navy Captain Harold Barnes, is assembled and taken to the Habitat, a state-of-the-art underwater living environment located near the spacecraft.
+A team of experts, including marine biologist Dr. Beth Halperin, mathematician Dr. Harry Adams, astrophysicist Dr. Ted Fielding, psychologist Dr. Norman Goodman and U.S. Navy Captain Harold Barnes, is assembled and taken to the Habitat, a state-of-the-art underwater living environment located near the spacecraft.

-Examining the spacecraft, they are perplexed to learn it is not alien at all, but rather American in origin.
+Examining the spacecraft, the team is perplexed to learn it is not alien at all but rather American in origin.
 However, its technology far surpasses any in the present day.
-The ship's computer logs cryptically suggest a mission that originated either in the distant past or future, but the team deduces that the long-dead crew was tasked with collecting an item of scientific importance.
+The ship's computer logs cryptically suggest a mission that originated either in the distant past or future but the team deduces that the long-dead crew was tasked with collecting an item of scientific importance.

 Norman and Beth discover the ship's logs, with the last entry noting an "unknown event".
 A holographic reenactment of the event reveals that hundreds of years in the future, the ship encountered a black hole, which apparently led to a crash landing in the ocean, back in the 1700s.
 Soon after, Norman and the others stumble on a large, yet perfect sphere hovering in the cargo bay.
 They cannot find any way to probe the inside of the sphere, as the fluid surface seems to be impenetrable.
 On observation, Norman ominously notes that the sphere reflects everything in the room, except them.

 When they return to the Habitat, Harry hypothesizes that everyone on this team is fated to die.
 Harry notes that the black hole is referred to as an "unknown event" in the future logs.
 However, here in the present, they have knowledge of the historic event, yet it is unable to be explained later on.
 During the night, Harry returns to the spacecraft and is able to enter the sphere.
 Norman follows Harry, where he finds him unconscious next to the sphere, and returns him to the Habitat.

 The next day, the crew discovers a series of numerically encoded messages appearing on the computer screens.
 The crew is able to decipher them, and comes to believe they are speaking to "Jerry", an alien intelligence from the sphere.
 They find that Jerry is able to see and hear everything that happens on the Habitat.